johnandrea/readgedcom/README.md

 The best-event list for marriages contains an item for "name".
 There is no such item for marriages.

+Some multiple events (census and immigration for example) which can have multiple entries are not handled properly.

 ## Bug reports

 This code is provided with neither support nor warranty.